 “I haven't touched a brush or a pencil for a year and this has made me want to draw and paint again.
 Your talks have been so enlightening, inspiring and articulate; to look and listen and to understand exactly what the image was about has been a revelation.”
 Elaine

 This class gives some background to the Drawing with Mindfulness philosophy and is also an introduction to some simple drawing exercises.
-If you're unsure about signing up for a course or a drop-in class, you're welcome to attend this one to find out more and get a feel for the classes.
+If you're unsure about signing up for a course, you're welcome to attend this one to find out more and get a feel for the classes.